imperiosaur/apocute/about.md

                  </div>
                  <div class="panel-body">
                      <h4>Jen McTeague</h4>
-                     <p>Jen is a math teacher and a frequent Pathfinder Game Master.
-She likes creating puzzles with complicated or interesting structures.
-You can find her on twitter at <a href="https://twitter.com/mersiamnot">@mersiamnot</a>.</p>
+                     <p>Jen is a math teacher, a frequent Pathfinder Game Master, and a Magic: the Gathering player.
+She likes creating puzzles with complicated or interesting structures.</p>
                      <a href="aboutjen.html" class="btn btn-primary">Learn More</a>
                  </div>
              </div>